malisipi/wingbeat/README.md

 # License

 * Licensed with Apache 2.0 License
-* The Twitter logo was taken from Bootstrap Icons.
+* The Twitter logo, House Heart icon and Hash icon was taken from Bootstrap Icons.
 Bootstrap Icons is licensed by MIT License.
-The Twitter logo is registered trademark of Twitter.
+* The Twitter logo is registered trademark of Twitter.

 ## FAQ